galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-plant/tutorial.md

 >        - *"Format for the annotated data matrix"*: `Tabular, CSV, TSV`
 >            - {% icon param-file %} *"Annotated data matrix"*: Multi-select both `SHR` and `WT` datasets
 >
 >    > ### {% icon tip %} Tip: Automatic
 >    >
->    > We can now inspect the dimensionality of the dataset by "peeking" at the dataset in the history and observing the general information,
+>    > We can now inspect the dimensionality of the dataset by "peeking" at the dataset in the history and observing the general information.
 >    {: .tip}
 >
 >    > ### {% icon comment %} Comment